Admission to The Software Guild

 During the interview, we will cover any questions you might have about the program as well as ask some of our own.
 Our goal is to ensure that you as an applicant understand what our challenging programs offer (and what you are getting yourself into).

-3. Take the Aptitude Assessment Test
+3. Take the Aptitude Assessment

-The aptitude assessment test is designed to measure whether an applicant has the meta skills that we have linked to success in our Java and .NET/C# programs.
+The aptitude assessment is designed to measure whether an applicant has the meta skills that we have linked to success in our Java and .NET/C# programs.
 Think of the test as a mix between an SAT math test and an IQ test.
 The questions on this test are not computer specific, but expect some basic algebra, pattern recognition, logical deduction and abstract thinking.

-Applicants who score a 16 on the aptitude test will be able to enroll and pay the registration fee.
 All apprentices are required to complete the Introduction to Web Development course if they have not already done so.

 4. Complete Introduction to Web Development